Sitting Too Much? 5 Seated Stretches

 If your most frequent exercise lately is getting in and out of your chair, your body may be aching for help.
 The power of stretching extends far beyond pre- and post-workout.
 It keeps your muscles nourished by promoting healthy blood flow and fluid exchange.
 While improving flexibility, you’re also preparing your joints to move in their full range of motion, decreasing your risk of injury.
 And, of course, we all know that stretching releases tension and just feels so good.
 It’s the reward your body deserves.

-While you may not always have time for a lengthy session on a mat each day, consider taking a few minutes—wherever you are—to try these simple, seated stretches.
+Take a few minutes—wherever you are—to try these simple, seated stretches.
 All you need is a chair.

 - Move to the front edge of your seat.
 Place your right foot forward, stretching your leg out nice and long.
 Your left foot should remain flat on the ground with your knee bent.

-- With your spine straight and your left hand on your left thigh, reach for your right toes with your right hand, feeling your spine elongate and the stretch extend through the backside of your leg.
+- With your spine straight and your left hand on your left thigh, reach for your right toes with your right hand, feeling your spine elongate and the stretch extend through the back of your leg.
 If you aren’t able to touch your toes, rest your hand on your shin or thigh.

 - Hold the stretch for 20 to 30 seconds as you inhale and exhale.
 Slowly come back up and repeat on the other side.